Restorative Practice (RP) and Restorative Justice

 So how does discipline work at Nayland College?

 Restorative Practice is not a “soft approach” to discipline.
 Stand-down and suspension may still be part of the process for a student who has committed serious wrong-doing.
 However, unlike traditional approaches to discipline, it is not the only consequence.
-It is expected that students repair any harm to others they have caused, not just have a “2 day break from school”.
-It is the accountability, and reparation aspects of the Restorative process that tend to have the most impact upon wrongdoers, with research demonstrating repeat behaviours following an RP process compared with a purely punitive one, are significantly lower.
+The aim is that students repair any harm to others they have caused, not just have a “2 day break from school”.
+It is the accountability, and reparation aspects of the Restorative process that tends to have the most impact upon those whose behaviour has impacted others, with research demonstrating repeat behaviours following an RP process compared with a purely punitive one, are significantly lower.

-An RP approach to discipline involves teachers, and other students, working together to problem-solve when behaviours occur that do not align with our SOAR values.
+An RP approach to discipline can often involve teachers, and other students, working together to problem-solve when behaviours occur that do not align with our SOAR values.

-• Victims are empowered to have their needs met and to have their experience validated.
+• We undertake for victims to have their needs met and to have their experience validated.

 • Wrongdoers are able to tell their stories and given the chance to make amends.

-• And finally, the school and associated communities of care, can seek to ways to ensure that the incident does not happen again.
+• And finally, the school and associated communities of care, can seek ways to safeguard against the incident happening again.

 Conference Types